Total Living Network

-TLN is also involved in the production of original specials, such as The Da Vinci Code Deception, and is committed to producing new types of Christian programming to reach seekers and to build up the Church.
+TLN is also involved in the production of original specials, such as The Da Vinci Code Deception.
 Much of TLN's programming consists of televangelism from outside providers that are distributed on numerous other televangelism networks, including Enjoying Everyday Life with Joyce Meyer, In Touch Ministries with Charles Stanley, Sid Roth's It's Supernatural!, The 700 Club, Joseph Prince, and numerous others.

 The network airs a limited amount of syndicated secular programming, including Small Town Big Deal, Real Life 101 (to meet E/I mandates), P. Allen Smith Gardens, Lindner's Fishing Edge and Business First AM.
-The remainder of the program time is sold to infomercials.
+The remainder of the program time is paid programming.

-TLN's building and Aurora property were purchased by Hobby Lobby in January 2010.